Lesson Plan - Get It!

 You might want to write down some notes to use in the Got It? and Go! sections.

 Look around you and gather some information.
 Is there any danger near?
-Decide if it would be better to find a safer place or stay right there.
-If you're lost and know that people are looking for you it's probably best to stay where you are.
+Decide if finding a safer place or staying right there would be better.
+If you're lost and know that people are looking for you, it's probably best to stay where you are.
 That makes it easier for people to find you.

 Is there any shelter nearby?
 A thickly wooded area, a cave, an overhanging cliff, or even a large downed tree can be a good place to find shelter from rain or snow.
 If you cannot find a natural source of shelter, you can build one with tree branches and pine boughs.